Smoofington/FindMyRecyclingIntellijIDEA/README.md

 ## Introduction

 Do you want to recycle, but don’t know where to take it?
-Have harsh chemicals that you can’t put in the trash?
+Do you Have harsh chemicals that you can’t put in the trash?
 FindMyRecycling can help you:

 -	Search for recycling centers near you
 -	Save centers for easy access